babel-utils/babel-plugin-tester/README.md

 [`lodash.mergewith`][lodash.mergewith]'d with each [test object][19] and
 [fixture options][20] with the latter taking precedence.

 Invalid options will trigger a warning.
+Invalid option combinations will throw an error.

 ## Examples